Mizuho's Stakeholders

 Responsible Procurement

-Also, we are purchasing environmentally friendly goods and services in line with our Environmental Policy and Procurement Policy.
-In regards to centralized purchasing of goods and services, in addition to requesting suppliers’ understanding of our policies, we make an effort to give priority to companies which are proactively pursuing environmental conservation, including resource and energy conservation.
+Additionally, in line with our Environmental Policy and Procurement Policy, we are committed to purchasing environmentally friendly goods and services.
+For centralized purchasing of goods and services, we seek suppliers’ understanding of our initiatives and prioritize companies that are actively engaged in environmental conservation, including resource and energy conservation.

 Initiatives for purchasing environmentally friendly goods and services (PDF/127KB)